hardin47/st47s-and-d47a/content/courses/_index.md

   title: Where can I find things?
   author: Jo Hardin
   description: |
-    Most of the course materials are here.
+    Most of the course materials are on the dedicated course website.
 For many classes, there is also a textbook (typically available online for free).
 All solutions (HW, exams, etc.) will be posted on Sakai.
 Please join the class Discord channel (see sign-up information on Sakai).
   text_link_label: ""
   text_link_url: ""
   show_sidebar_adunit: false # show ad container